-If data loss is not a concern, use the Cancel option to stop your to ensure the GCP resources associated with your job are shut down as soon as possible.
+If data loss is not a concern, use the Cancel option to stop your to ensure the Google Cloud resources associated with your job are shut down as soon as possible.

-Using the Drain option to stop your job tells the Cloud Dataflow service to finish your job in its current state.
-Your job will stop ingesting new data from input sources soon after receiving the drain request (typically within a few minutes).
-However, the Cloud Dataflow service will preserve any existing resources, such as worker instances, to finish processing and writing any buffered data in your pipeline.
-When all pending processing and write operations are complete, the Cloud Dataflow service will clean up the GCP resources associated with your job.
+Using the Drain option to stop your job tells the Dataflow service to finish your job in its current state.
+Your job stops ingesting new data from input sources soon after receiving the drain request (typically within a few minutes).
+However, the Dataflow service preserves any existing resources, such as worker instances, to finish processing and writing any buffered data in your pipeline.
+When all pending processing and write operations are complete, the Dataflow service cleans up the Google Cloud resources associated with your job.

-Use the Drain option to stop your job if you want to prevent data loss as you bring down your pipeline.
+If you want to prevent data loss as you bring down your pipelines, use the Drain option to stop your job.

 Effects of draining a job

-When you issue the Drain command, Cloud Dataflow immediately closes any in-process windows and fires all triggers.
+When you issue the Drain command, Dataflow immediately closes any in-process windows and fires all triggers.
 The system does not wait for any outstanding time-based windows to finish.
-For example, if your pipeline is ten minutes into a two-hour window when you issue the Drain command, Cloud Dataflow won't wait for the remainder of the window to finish.
-It will close the window immediately with partial results.
+For example, if your pipeline is ten minutes into a two-hour window when you issue the Drain command, Dataflow won't wait for the remainder of the window to finish.
+It closes the window immediately with partial results.

 In the detailed view of your pipeline's transforms, you can see the effects of an in-process Drain command: